 Organize Your Road Trip Supplies

+Jackie The Globetrotting Teacher uses packing cubes to stay organized on a road trip.
 “I love using packing cubes for road trips.
-Before leaving, I organize outfits and what I need for the night like pajamas and my toothbrush in my packing cubes accordingly.
+Before leaving, I organize outfits and what I need for the night, like pajamas and my toothbrush, in my packing cubes accordingly.
 I also have a cube for toiletries and one for medicines and first aid supplies.
 Then, instead of a suitcase or a large bag that takes up so much space, I use a trunk organizer, a bin or drawers to store my packing cubes in my vehicle.
 Because everything is separated, I can pick and choose what I take into a hotel or unpack in a tent.
 It’s much easier than hauling a suitcase in and out of the car every day.”